 You can use your PC or Mac to bypass NBA League Pass blackouts.
 All you need to do is connect to a VPN server outside the blackout zone.
 For example, if it’s a local blackout, you’ll only need to connect to a server in another US state.

 National blackouts are a little different.
 In this case, you’d have to connect to a server in another country.
 Ideally, this should be the country that is geographically closest yet still outside the blackout region.
 For example, if you’re in the US, you should try servers in Canada and Mexico.
-The blacked-out game should then be unblocked and available to watch live.
+The blacked-out game should then be unblocked and it will therefore be possible to watch NBA games without cable.
 Remember to clear your browser’s cache and cookies if the content doesn’t load.

 Bypass NBA League Pass blackouts on mobile